lfcerf/Smart-Greenhouse/readme.md

-MAST SMART CAMP 20
+Smart Greenshouse
 ==================

-[Project description goes here]
+Template project for the final contest during the MAST SMART CAMP RELOADED 2020